The Transfer Performance of Economic Models: Beyond Exchangeability

 denote the permutations that specify $(t_1,\dots,t_r)$ for training and $d$ as the target.
-Then conditional on a realization of the metadata $(S_1,\dots,S_n)$, the probability that $(S_{t_i})_{i=1}^r$ are the training samples and $S_d$ is the test sample is\footnote{This is known as weighted exchangeability; see \citep{tibshirani2019conformal}.}
+Then conditional on a realization of the metadata $(S_1,\dots,S_n)$, the probability that $(S_{t_i})_{i=1}^r$ are the training samples and $S_d$ is the test sample is\footnote{This is a special case of weighted exchangeability; see \citet{tibshirani2019conformal}.
+The results in this subsection continues to hold if the domains are not independent but satisfy the weighted exchangeability condition, which is more general but harder to interpret.}

 This quantity depends only on the identity of the target sample $d$, and not on the identity of the training samples $t_1, \dots, t_r$.
 Finally, let

 be the weighted empirical distribution of transfer errors, where each sample $d$ is weighted according to $W_d$.
 When the two meta-distributions $\mu$ and $\nu$ are identical as in our main model, then $W_d \equiv (n-r-1)! / n!$ for every domain $d$, so the distribution $F^\omega_{\bM}$ is simply $F_{\bM}$ as defined in (\ref{def:FM}).